Partner Enablement

 60%

-Increase data interoperability across federal, state, and private systems
+Increase data interoperability across government and private sector systems

 35%